-Objectives Encourage design that optimises the use of effective energy use for artificial lighting. ective day lighting to reduce Applicability 1-5(a) Applicable to all normally occupied areas wi thin the development.
-1-5(b) Applicable to all common areas within the do evelopment.
-Baseline Standard 1-5(a) The minimum illuminance level for day lighti with MS1525:2019. ng shall be in accordance Requirements or any relevant calculation documents to ve habitable spaces achieve adequate daylight specified in Clause 5.4.1 in MS 1525:2019.
-The scoring will be based on percentage of habitable spaces with Percentage of Habitable Spaces with Credits Allocation Adequate Ambient Lighting Level 50% - 75% 1 76% - 90% 2 >90% 3 1-5(b) (i) 1 credit for provision of day lighting for lift lobbies and corridors.
-1-5(b) (ii) 1 credit for provision of day lighting for staircases.
-1-5(b) (iii) 1 credit for provision of day lighting for car parks.
-Note: (a) Simulation or suitable daylight calculation is necessary for occupied space and common area to achieve the minimum daylight factors required. (b) For common areas, artificial lighting circuit schematics are necessary as documentary to proof design that allows controllability to maximise harvested daylight.
+Objectives Encourage design that optimises the use of effective day lighting to reduce energy use for artificial lighting.
+Applicability 1-5(a) Applicable to all normally occupied areas within the development.
+1-5(b) Applicable to all common areas within the d evelopment.
+Baseline Standard 1-5(a) The minimum illuminance level for day lighti with MS1525:2019. ing shall be in accordance Requirements 1-5(a) Up to 3 credits can be scored for the use of daylight simulation analysis · or any relevant calculation documents to verify that 50% or more of all habitable spaces achieve adequate daylight illuminance levels as specified in Clause 5.4.1 in MS 1525:2019.
+The scoring will be based on percentage of habitable spaces with adequate ambient lighting level.
+Table 1-5.1: Credits allocation according to Habitable Spaces Percentage of Habitable Spaces with Credits Allocation Adequate Ambient Lighting Level 50% - 75% 1 76% - 90% >90% 76% - 90% 2 >90% 3 75070 1-5(b) (i) 1 credit for provision of day lighting for lift 1-5(b) (ii) 1 credit for provision of day lighting for st 1-5(b) (iii) 1 credit for provision of day lighting for car parks.
+Note: (a) Simulation or suitable daylight calculation space and common area to achieve the required. (b) For common areas, artificial lighting circuit documentary to proof design that allows harvested daylight. e minimum daylight factors schematics are necessary as

 Documentary For 1-5(a) Evidences Schedules showing the total floor area of the habitable spaces in the development.
 Daylight simulation / calculation report summarizing the analysis and modelling results for each habitable space area that meets the requirement.
 Architectural plan layout showing glazing/window area for each habitable space.
-For 1-5(b) Architectural plan layout showing the window/ glazing at the lift lobby, corridors, staircases and car parks (where applicable). • Calculation showing the 80% of each common area with the daylight provision.
-MS 1525:2019 - Energy Efficiency and Use of Renewable Energy for Non-References Residential Building - Code of Practice Worked Tabulate occupied spaces and daylight factor achieved for all areas.
+For 1-5(b) Architectural plan layout showing the window/ glazing at the lift lobby. corridors, staircases, and car parks (where applicable).
+Calculation showing the 80% of each common area with the daylight provision.
+References MS 1525:2019 - Energy Efficiency and Use of Renewable Energy for Non-Residential Building - Code of Practice Worked Tabulate occupied spaces and daylight factor achieved for all areas.
 Example 1-5(a) Calculate % of occupied areas achieving daylight factor between 1-3.5% e.g.: % occupied areas with DF 1-3.5% = 60% Credits scored for 1-5(a) = 1 credits Worked Proposed non-residential development with the following provision: Example 1-5(b) All lift lobbies (including private lift lobbies), corridors and staircases are designed to have adequate day lighting that would eliminate the need for artificial lighting during daytime.
 75% of the car park areas have day lighting provision while the other 25% of the car park areas need to employ the use of artificial lighting to maintain proper lighting level.
-Table 1-5.3: Credits Allocation No. Criteria Credit Allocated Credit Lift lobbies and corridors 1-5(b) (i) 1 1 1-5(b) (ii) Staircases 1 Day lighting for carparks.
+Table 1-5.3: Credits Allocation Criteria Credit Allocated No. Credit 1-5(b) (i) Lift lobbies and corridors 1 1 1 1 1-5(b) (ii) Staircases Day lighting for carparks.
 0.75 1-5(b) (iii) TOTAL 2.75 As carpark achieves adequate daylighting in only 75% of applicable areas (<80%) - scoring will be prorated to 0.75.
 Therefore, credits scored for 1-5(b) = 2.75 credits